Summer Corn Salad with Toasted Grains

 • 1 cup quinoa, rinsed and drained

-• 3/4 cups basmati rice
+• 3/4 cup basmati rice

-• 1 3/4 cup plus 2 Tablespoons water
+• 1 3/4 cups plus 2 tablespoons water

-• 3 ounces cotija cheese, crumbled
+• 3 ounces Cotija cheese, crumbled

-• 2 tablespoons finely snipped garlic chives
+• 3 tablespoons finely snipped garlic chives

-• 1/4 cup snipped cilantro
+• 1/3 cup snipped cilantro

 • Freshly ground black pepper

-4. Add onion, flattened garlic, corn kernels and jalapeno to bacon drippings.
+4. Add onion, flattened garlic, corn kernels, and jalapeño to bacon drippings.
 Add a pinch of salt and maple syrup.
 Cook for 5 minutes, stirring to ensure nothing burns.
 Transfer corn mixture to a bowl and set aside to cool.

 5. Return Dutch oven to heat and immediately add quinoa and basmati to begin toasting, stirring constantly to prevent burning.
-Toast until grains are fragrant and golden/golden brown, about 6 minutes.
+Toast until grains are fragrant and golden brown, about 6 minutes.
 Carefully add water (grains will sizzle and spit) turning heat down if necessary.
 Add reserved corn milk-dairy milk mixture from Pyrex.
-Bring mixture to a boil, cover and reduce heat to low to simmer.
+Bring mixture to a boil, cover, and reduce heat to low to simmer.
 Cook for 20 minutes, until liquid is completely absorbed and grains are tender.

 6. Gently fluff grains with a fork and transfer to a large serving bowl to cool.
 Help grains cool by pulling from the bottom of the bowl with a spatula, essentially folding from the bottom up.

 7. Once the grains have cooled a bit, fold in crispy bacon pieces and any oil that accumulated in the bowl.
-Continue to build salad by thoroughly folding corn-onion-jalapeno mixture in next, then half of the cotija cheese, half of the chives and half of the cilantro.
+Continue to build the salad by thoroughly folding in the corn-onion-jalapeño mixture, then half of the Cotija cheese, half of the chives, and half of the cilantro.
 Your ingredients should be evenly distributed.
-Finish salad by topping with remaining cheese, chives, cilantro and a few grinds of black pepper.
-Serve immediately or at room temperature.
-Enjoy!

 Thanks so much, Oui Chef and ChezSuzanne!
 I admire you both and your comments mean a lot to me.
 I’d love to hear your thoughts if you try this.